 You will find restaurants serving traditional dishes, some with a modern twist, and there are places serving large seafood platters with a bit of everything.
 In addition, you can also find more budget-friendly options where you can have a quick bite for less money.

-Visit Fisketorget fish market.
+Visit Fisketorget Fish Market.
 Here locals come to buy fresh fish and seafood for home cooking.
 But the fish market also has some restaurants serving mouthwatering food, including the above-mentioned seafood platters.
 Fisketorget is located in the middle of the city centre, just opposite Bryggen.
 We had an amazing evening at Fish Me, and also neighbouring Fjellskål is supposedly very good.

 Of dishes of Norwegian seafood to try, we would point out traditional fish soup (creamy soup with fish and seafood), dishes of klippfisk (dried and salted cod) and blue mussels.
-Bergen has its own fish soup.
+Bergen has its own signature fish soup.
 Look for Bergensk Fiskesuppe on the menu.

 11. Drink high-quality Norwegian coffee